 Status: Postdoctoral researcher

-Starting next academic year (2017-2018) she will be in charge of the Seminar on Social Demography.
-In addition she will be co-teaching different master courses (Migration and Integration, Sociology of Health and Illness).
-She also organizes workshops for secondary schools.
+She is in charge of the Seminar on Health Sociology and Social Demography.
+In addition she is co-teaching in the master courses on Migration and Integration and Sociology of Health and Illness.